Nashville-Public-Library/talklib/README.md

 ### -Twilio
 [Twilio](https://www.twilio.com/) is used for SMS notifications.
 There is a [Twilio library for Python](https://www.twilio.com/docs/libraries/python).
 It is not in the Python standard library and needs to be installed via PIP (`pip install twilio`).
 Store the Twilio credentials in environment variables on the PCs, as shown in the script.

-The alternative is to use `curl` with long, complicated URLs.
 See the "Usage" section below for how to disable Twilio.

 ### -Environment Variables
 Many items are stored in environment variables.
 Make sure to set all of these on your PC(s). (*TODO: make a list of these and add it here*)